 - click Save, then Apply Changes

-Now you can use this OPT1 interface for subnet 2.
-With these 2 rules, devices within subnet 2 can communicate with each other and access Internet.
+Now you can use this OPT1 interface for subnet 2 with access to Internet.
 However, they won’t be able to access subnet 1.

 Notes about double NATs